Linux vs Unix

 Development and Distribution

-Linux development is done on the internet in a open source manner.
+Linux development is done on the internet in an open-source manner.
 There is no cost to get source code of Linux.
-Volunteers or vendors support development of different parts of the Linux and distributions.
-For example a disk vendor implements driver and file system part of the Linux operating system.
-A volunteer develops Gnome desktop.
-Most of the Linux operating system and the utilities can be get from internet.
+Volunteers or vendors support the development of different parts of the Linux and distributions.
+For example, a disk vendor implements driver and file system part of the Linux operating system.
+A volunteer develops a Gnome desktop.
+Most of the Linux operating system and the utilities can get from the internet.

-Unix systems are divided into different flavors but main vendor is AT&T. There is also various commercial vendors offers Unix and related support services.
+Unix systems are divided into different flavors but main vendor is AT&T. There are also various commercial vendors offers Unix and related support services.

-Linux creator and current technical lead is Linux Torvalds.
-There is companies like Red Hat, Ubuntu etc. those creates distributions and valued services over these distributions.
+Linux creator and the current technical lead is Linux Torvalds.
+There are companies like Red Hat, Ubuntu, etc. those create distributions and valued services over these distributions.

-Unix have mainly 3 big vendor named Oracle(Solaris), IBM (AIX), HP(HP-UX).
+Unix has mainly 3 big vendors named Oracle(Solaris), IBM (AIX), HP(HP-UX).

 File System Support

-Linux support a lot of different old and new file systems like ext2,ext3,ext4,jfs, reiserfs, xfs, btrfs, fat, zfs, xfs,gpfs
+Linux supports a lot of different old and new file systems like ext2,ext3,ext4,jfs, reiserfs, xfs, btrfs, fat, zfs, xfs,gpfs.